How to Protect Wood Bath Vanities from Moisture

 How to Keep Humidity Down?

 One of the things that makes a huge difference in bathrooms, including keeping materials like wood protected, is controlling humidity.
-Bathroom exhaust fans aren’t just for help with odors—sure they’re great to help disperse the air too, but they are designed to pull the moisture out of the air so that it’s not trapped in the room.
-When a bathroom doesn’t have an exhaust fan or another means of ventilating the humidity, moisture buildup, and mold potential are high.
+Bathroom exhaust fans aren’t just for help with odors—sure, they’re great to help disperse the air too, but they are designed to pull the moisture out of the air so it’s not trapped in the room.
+When a bathroom doesn’t have an exhaust fan or another means of ventilating, the humidity, moisture buildup, and mold potential are high.

-If you don’t have an exhaust fan, have one installed as soon as possible.
-It doesn’t have to be anything fancy; there are several models on the market today that can be installed relatively quickly and without much effort.
-If you live somewhere that this isn’t an option, consider other ventilation options.
-Some people have opted to add a ceiling fan, for example, and then provide the room with an open window to use for natural ventilation.
+If you don’t have an exhaust fan, install one immediately.
+It doesn’t have to be anything fancy; several models on the market today can be installed relatively quickly and without much effort.
+If you live somewhere, this isn’t an option; consider other ventilation options.
+Some people have opted to add a ceiling fan, for example, and provide the room with an open window for natural ventilation.

 Consider a dehumidifier if you have problems with excess moisture that an exhaust fan doesn’t seem to resolve.
 This can add an extra layer of protection by taking even more moisture out of the air.
-It’s not essential, but it’s a good way to ensure that your bathroom stays nice and dry, no matter how wet or steamy things get.
+It’s not essential, but it’s a good way to ensure your bathroom stays nice and dry, whether wet or steamy.

 Waterproofing Cabinets and Woodwork

-One additional way that you can protect your wood in the bathroom is to waterproof the woodwork and cabinets.
-This is part of the reason that high-gloss paints are preferred for bathroom spaces—they repel water better and help keep moisture from getting into the woodwork and drywall.
+Another way to protect your wood in the bathroom is to waterproof the woodwork and cabinets.
+This is why high-gloss paints are preferred for bathroom spaces—they repel water better and help keep moisture from getting into the woodwork and drywall.
 Waterproofing takes it one step further.

 Related: 8 Top Bathroom Remodeling Trends of 2020-2021